79 people are interested

 Four-month-old Bosley is a puppy with a special mission.
 One day, he will provide enhanced independence and mobility to a person with disabilities - whether they're blind or visually impaired, or have a disability other than blindness.

 But Bosley isn't growing up at the Guide Dog Foundation for the Blind.
-Each year, the Guide Dog Foundation breeds about 300 exceptional puppies, and it's vital that Bosley and other pups like him spend the first year of their lives with surrounded by the love and security of volunteer foster families called puppy walkers.
-Puppy walkers help Foundation puppies grow up to be confident dogs.
+Each year, the Guide Dog Foundation breeds about 300 exceptional puppies, and it's vital that Bosley and other pups like him spend the first year of their lives with surrounded by the love and security of volunteer puppy raiser families.
+These wonderful families help Foundation puppies grow up to be confident dogs.

 What's involved in raising a Guide Dog Foundation puppy?